Feeling overwhelmed? Here are 8 tips that will help you feel less like a basket case and more in the flow with your life.

 Instead of skipping my favorite thing in the morning, I cut back.

 Same with an exercise routine, don’t skip it altogether because you can’t get 30 minutes in.
 Do 5-10 minutes to relieve stress, help you sleep, and keep you making positive health habits.

 If you spend 20 minutes doing your makeup, find some products that do double duty like these pictured.
 The highlighter stick is a highlighter and blush in one.
 And the lip gloss adds shine without being too much.
 Plus, it moisturizes your lips and isn’t super sticky.

 Every day, I have ONE thing on my to-do list.
 One.
 Just one.
 That way, even if I get nothing else done, I still feel ok at the end of the day.

 Also, don’t make this one thing something huge.
 It can be “go to the dry cleaners” to “finish and mail Christmas cards” to “drink hot chocolate & watch a Christmas movie without playing on my phone.”

 My biggest advice when feeling overwhelmed is to stop and take a breath.
 Then I figure out what the most important thing is at that moment.
-It could be to set a thirty minute timer and finish the task of the day.
-Or maybe it’s going for a 10 minute walk or sitting outside while I make a list of the things I have actually accomplished that week.
+It could be to set a thirty-minute timer and finish the task of the day.
+Or maybe it’s going for a 10-minute walk or sitting outside while I list the things I have accomplished that week.

 Don’t power through when you feel like you are powerless; you’ll ultimately get nothing done or be unhappy with your work and likely feel worse when you are finished.